liquity/bold/README.md

 ### Individual interest delegates

-A Trove owner may set an individual delegate at any point after opening.The individual delegate has permission to update the Trove’s interest rate in a range set by the owner, i.e. `[ _minInterestRate,  _minInterestRate]`.
+A Trove owner may set an individual delegate at any point after opening.The individual delegate has permission to update the Trove’s interest rate in a range set by the owner, i.e. `[ _minInterestRate,  _maxInterestRate]`.

 A Trove can not be in a managed batch if it has an individual interest delegate.